mdance/trezor_connect/README.txt

 INTRODUCTION
 ------------
-This project provides trezor connect functionality.
+This project provides TREZOR connect functionality.

  * For a full description of the module, visit the project page: https://drupal.org/project/trezor_connect